luisdramirez/pSF-Toolbox/README.md

 We include an example workflow (`/estimate-pSF/example_pipeline.m`) for estimating pSF from a sample dataset (SF input and measured BOLD time series for two subjects — 100 voxels per ROI (V1–V3)).
 `sample_data` is organized as a structure array with fields `I` and `measured_BOLD`.
+We also provide an example scan session script (`/measure-pSF/run_session.m`) for data acquisition.

 **!!
-Note !!**
+Requirements !!**
-- **The Optimization Toolbox and The Parallel Computing Toolbox for MATLAB MUST be installed to take advantage of the parameter estimation pipeline and parallelization, respectively!
-Psychtoolbox-3 MUST be installed for stimulus presentation via `/measure-pSF`**
+- **The Optimization Toolbox and The Parallel Computing Toolbox for MATLAB MUST be installed to take advantage of the parameter estimation pipeline and parallelization, respectively!**
+- **Psychtoolbox-3 MUST be installed for stimulus presentation via `/measure-pSF`**
 - **The shape of the time series data MUST have time along the first dimension (e.g., time point x voxel)**

-We also provide an example scan session script (`/measure-pSF/run_session.m`) for data acquisition.

 ### `/measure-pSF`
-This directory contains scripts for excecuting the experiment via Psychtoolbox.
+This directory contains scripts for executing the experiment via Psychtoolbox.
 -   `run_session.m`: Main script for running the experiment.
 Handles stimulus presentation, timing, and response collection.
 Requires configuration based on experimental setup.
 -   `functions/`: Contains supporting functions for stimulus generation, display, and experimental control.
 -   `stimuli/`: Stimulus textures will be stored here by default.